College for Doctors: List of Medical Schools in the U.S.

 Residency programs and teaching hospitals are also important to consider when selecting a med school.
-Medical residencies, which takes place after the first four years of academic and clinical work, are available in multiple specialties; a prospective student should make sure the school has a strong program in the specialization in which he or she is interested, such as cardiology, pediatrics and anesthesiology.
+Medical residencies, which take place after the first four years of academic and clinical work, are available in multiple specialties; a prospective student should make sure the school has a strong program in the specialization in which he or she is interested, such as cardiology, pediatrics and anesthesiology.
 This information can often be found on the school's website.

 Largest Medical Schools in the U.S. by Overall Student Enrollment

 All of the colleges and universities listed below have medical schools that primarily offer M.D. programs.